 Read on about this useful stitch and post your request for it in a comment.~~~~~~~~~~~~~~~~

 I love soft, luxurious Swiss flannel for a winter baby.
-Especially here in Florida where winters are usually moderate, a baby dressed in this fabric can out on the town without being bundled in a parka.
+Especially here in Florida where winters are usually moderate, a baby dressed in this fabric can be out on the town without being bundled in a parka.